LiskArchive/lisk-sdk/protocol-specs/generators/block_processing_multisignatures/README.md

 # Block Processing Test Generator

-A set of fixture generators for Delegate registration
+A set of fixture generators for Multi-signature registration

 These generators makes use of an experimental library for combining transactions, include them into blocks and generate chain/account states.
 The library can be found in the file utils/chain_state_builder.js with this library it's possible to build scenarios fairly quickly with a fluent interface.